Gen711/Fall18/hmmer.md

 1. Familiarize yourself with the software, how to execute it, how to visualize results.

 2. Regarding your dataset.
-Characterize a few conserved domains.
+Find Channel proteins.
+Think about how to make a better HMM.

 The HMMER manual <a href="ftp://selab.janelia.org/pub/software/hmmer3/3.1b1/Userguide.pdf">ftp://selab.janelia.org/pub/software/hmmer3/3.1b1/Userguide.pdf</a>